-To gain insight into the molecular mechanisms underlying the anxiety-related phenotype in CHD8+/IEC mice, we performed RNA-seq analysis on both frontal cortex and amygdala.
-In amygdala, there was significant increase of Complement 3 (C3) and decrease of Dock4.
-This is interesting both in light of the role of C3 in innate immunity and in light of studies showing a decrease of anxiety in C3 knockout mice34 and decrease of anxiety in Alzheimer mice treated with complement inhibitors35.
-Therefore, while there were few changes in the amygdala, the change of C3 may be a particularly important finding.
-The upregulation of the complement pathway and other immune pathways in the frontal cortex transcriptome further suggests that changes in the immune system in these mice may translate into brain transcriptome changes of immune-related genes involved in anxiety-related behavior.
-Dock4 has been identified as a risk gene of autism , dock4 knockout mice has been shown to display autism related behavior36.
-Interestingly dock4 has been charecterized as a regulator of goblet cell differentiation and MUC2 production37.Nonetheless, the exact mechanism of how differences in tuft cells and other gastrointestinal-related dysbiosis in CHD8L+/- mice may lead directly to the brain transcriptome changes and anxiety-related phenotypes.
-One possible route of investigation is dysregulation of immune factors that may be the link between gut dysbiosis and differences in behaviour.
-This is supported by the known role for tuft cells in type 2 immunity as well as the increase in immune system-related gene transcription in the gut of CHD8L+/- mice.
-An alternative explanation is that the leaky gut phenotype may allow anxiogenic metabolites into the bloodstream and downstream into the brain.
-An additional explanation of the anxiety phenotype may be a result of pain or discomfort caused by changes in autonomic functioning38,39.
-An additional limitation of this study is the fact that only male mice were studied.
-It is possible that there are sex-specific differences that we did not detect within this study.
+To gain insight into the molecular mechanisms underlying the anxiety-related phenotype in Chd8+/IEC mice, we performed an RNA-seq analysis of samples from both the frontal cortex and amygdala.
+In the amygdala, these animals exhibited significantly increased C3 levels and decreased Dock4 expression.
+This is interesting in light of the role of C3 in innate immunity, evidence from studies indicating that C3-knockout mice exhibit reduced anxiety34, and the finding that Alzheimer’s disease model mice experienced a drop in anxiety when treated with complement inhibitors35.
+While the overall number of changes in the amygdala was relatively limited, this observed increase in C3 expression may represent a particularly relevant finding.
+The upregulation of the complement pathway and other immune pathways in the frontal cortex transcriptome in Chd8+/IEC mice further suggests that changes in the immune system function may be involved in anxiety-related behavior.
+The Dock4 gene has been linked to the risk of autism, and Dock4-knockout mice reportedly exhibit autism-related behaviors36.
+Interestingly, Dock4 has been characterized as a regulator of goblet cell differentiation and MUC2 production37.
+While these results are promising, the precise mechanisms through which tuft cell changes and gastrointestinal dysregulation may contribute to changes in the brain transcriptome and associated anxiety-related phenotypes in Chd8L+/- mice remain somewhat unclear.
+The dysregulation of immune-related factors may explain this link between changes localized to the gut and consequent behavioral alterations.
+This is supported by the known role that tuft cells play in type 2 immunity together with the increased expression of immune-related genes in the gastrointestinal tract of Chd8L+/- mice.
+Alternatively, an increase in gastrointestinal permeability may allow anxiogenic metabolites to enter the bloodstream and thereby reach the brain.
+The anxiety phenotypes in these animals may also be a result of pain or discomfort caused by changes in autonomic function38,39.
+Another limitation of this study is the fact that these analyses were restricted to male mice, and it is thus possible that there are sex-specific differences that we did not detect herein.

-Gut microbiota has been associated with autism related behaviors.4.
-Germ free (GF) mice has been shown to spent more time with an empty chamber than chamber with novel mice, in three chamber sociability test4.
-In another report, GF mice has shown to be spending more time with novel mice than controls40.
-Administration of single strain such as Bacteriodes fragilis has been reported to increase social communication (vocalizations), decrease anxiety and attenuate repetitive behaviors in a mouse model of autism, although they did not find an effect of treatment in the three chambered social interaction test41.
-Additionally, microbial transfer therapy has been proven to improve autism related symptoms in individuals with autism42.
+The gut microbiota has been associated with autism-related behaviors.4.
+For example in a three-chamber sociability test, germ-free (GF) mice spend more time in an empty chamber than in a chamber containing control mice relative to control animals4.
+Consistently, another study has demonstrated that GF mice spend more time with novel mice than controls40.
+In a murine model of autism, the administration of a single bacterial strain such as Bacteroides fragilis can reportedly increase social communication in the form of vocalizations, reduce anxiety, and attenuate repetitive behaviors, although it has no impact on behavior in a three-chamber social interaction test41.
+Microbial transfer has also been found to alleviate certain autism-related symptoms in individuals with autism42.